keshavbhatt/imakefoss/tweets.md

 ### T1

+Hello everyone!
+I am glad to be part of this platform for the week.
+With this opportunity, I would like to discuss how we can use various technologies, toolkits to make Open Source Apps for Desktop Linux, and broaden the app ecosystem.

+--Keshav Bhatt

+### T2

 I will start with "Why Desktop Linux needs more GUI applications".

 We all agree that there are millions of console-based powerful utilities available for Linux Desktop/Server & that's what makes Linux the only choice in server space.